How to Hide a Key Outside Your Home

 Remember, your hiding method should be something you can easily find and access, but a stranger would never notice.

-Use a lock box
+Use a Lock Box

 If you have stayed at vacation properties like Airbnb or gone through a real estate transaction, you’re probably familiar with lock boxes.
 These are most often found hanging from a home’s front door.
 They hide your key behind a combination lock.
 That way, you can give the combination out to anyone who might need to access your home and easily change it to limit access.